-Victims have the right to decide who and when to tell about Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking.
+Victims have the right to decide who and when to tell about Sexual Misconduct, Dating and Domestic Violence, or Stalking.
 However, it is very important that they get medical attention after being assaulted.
 Following the incident, a victim may be physically injured, may have contracted a sexually transmitted disease, or may become pregnant.

-In cases of Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking, the preservation of physical evidence is important to facilitate the identity and successful prosecution of the offender.
+In cases of Sexual Misconduct, Dating and Domestic Violence, or Stalking, the preservation of physical evidence is important to facilitate the identity and successful prosecution of the offender.
 The victim should not change clothes, bathe, douche, or shower following the attack.
 Medical personnel are trained to collect, process, and preserve physical evidence of Sexual Misconduct, and are committed in their assistance to the victim.
 Victims may request a sexual assault exam to preserve forensic evidence without completing a police report.
 This evidence may be used in the case a victim wishes to report the assault at a later date.
 Victims are not financially responsible for sexual assault exams and the cost will be the responsibility of the local law enforcement jurisdiction.